Southern Cross Austereo: Television news (prior July 2025)

-SCA produces regional television news services for its stations affiliated with the Seven Network.
-Full evening news programs air in Tasmania and the Spencer Gulf and Broken Hill region with short updates airing in remote Central and Eastern Australia and Darwin.
+Prior to SCA selling its off its television stations in July 2025, the network produced regional television news services for its stations affiliated with the Seven Network and Network 10.
+Full evening news programs aired in Tasmania and the Spencer Gulf and Broken Hill region (until 2023) with short updates airing in remote Central and Eastern Australia, Darwin, Southern NSW & ACT, Victoria, Queensland and Tasmania.